ivangka/cli-order-executor/README.md

 This command closes 50% of the current `ETHUSDT` position.

-### Cancel orders `!c`
+### Cancel limit orders `!c`

 ```
 !c [symbol]
 ```

-Cancels all open orders (not positions) for specified trading pair or for all pairs.
+Cancels all limit orders for specified trading pair or for all pairs.

 Parameters:

 - `symbol` — trading pair (optional)

 ```
-!c [symbol]     — cancels all open orders for the symbol
+!c [symbol]     — cancels all limit orders for the symbol
-!c              — cancels all open orders across all pairs
+!c              — cancels all limit orders across all pairs
 ```

 **Example:**